EzeLLM/EzeLLM/README.md

 ### Project Dossiers

 #### EchoSee: The All-Seeing, All-Hearing Sentinel
 EchoSee isn't just another voice assistant—it's a leap into the abyss of AI-powered home automation.
-Using state-of-the-art Language Learning Models (LLMs), EchoSee surpasses traditional assistants, becoming an omnipresent entity in your living space.
+Using state-of-the-art Large Language Models (LLMs), EchoSee surpasses traditional assistants, becoming an omnipresent entity in your living space.

 - **Features**:
   - LLM Integration for unnervingly natural conversations
   - Multi-Model Text-to-Speech (TTS) for a voice that's almost too human
   - High-accuracy Speech-to-Text (STT) that catches every whisper
   - Modular design for endless expansion of its capabilities
-  - LLM Tools allowing it to access recent data, run code, and perform calculations
+  - LLM Tools allowing it to (access recent data, run code, and perform calculations)

 > In the quiet of your home, EchoSee listens, learns, and waits.
 Your every command shapes its understanding of human desire.
 But who truly commands whom?